01-edu/public/subjects/griswold-the-blacksmith/README.md

 Declare a `purchasableGoods` array and _conditionally_ push to it all the goods that the player can buy.

-Use `if` condiations and compare the cost of the goods with the provided variable `playerCoins` that contains the number of coins available
+Use `if` conditions and compare the cost of the goods with the provided variable `playerCoins` that contains the number of coins available to the player.

 > You must order elements by price